CatchTheTornado/triggered/README.md

 # Triggered

-A Python library for creating and managing AI-powered triggers and actions.
+A Python library for creating and managing AI-powered triggers and actions. **Crontab on steroids**.

 ## Features